Rainbow Trout Fishing Guide: Techniques, Gear & Best Waters

 Rainbow Trout Gear

-Fly rod: 9-foot, 5-weight
+Fly rod: 9-foot, 5-weight is the standard all-around rainbow rod.

 ➜ Orvis Clearwater 9ft 5wt — Buy on Amazon

-Spinning rod: 6-foot ultralight rated for 2–6lb
+Spinning rod: 6-foot ultralight rated for 2–6 lb line.

 ➜ Ugly Stik Elite 6ft Ultralight — Buy on Amazon

-Book a Guided Rainbow Trout Trip
+Plan and Book a Guided Fly Fishing Trip

-➜ Browse Rainbow Trout Guided Fishing Trips — Viator
+➜ Search Guided Fishing Trips — Viator

 Frequently Asked Questions